GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 ## Prerequisites

 Some prerequisites are necessary for setting up Gluu with delta-syncrepl MMR:

 - A minimum of three (3) servers or VMs--two (2) for Gluu Servers and one (1) for load balancing (in our example, NGINX);

 - To create the following instructions we used Ubuntu 14 Trusty.
-Some modifications may be necessary
+Some modifications may be necessary.

 - To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the bottom instructions about configuring Nginx.

 - Gluu Server 3.x using OpenLDAP.

 - Redis-server for caching sessions.

 - JXplorer for editing LDAP.

 ## Concept

-Multi-master replication with OpenLDAP through delta-syncrepl by creating an accesslog database and configuring synchronization with the slapd.conf file.
+In this tutorial we are configuring multi-master replication with OpenLDAP through delta-syncrepl by creating an accesslog database and configuring synchronization with the slapd.conf file.
 The ldap.conf file for all the servers will allow the self-signed certs that Gluu creates and configuring the symas-openldap.conf to allow external connections for LDAP on ports 1636 and 636 (for SSL).
 There are also some additional steps that are required to persist Gluu functionality across servers.
 This is where a load-balancer/proxy is required.

 ## Instructions

 ### 1. [Install Gluu](https://gluu.org/docs/ce/3.1.1/installation-guide/install/) on one of the servers

 - Make sure to use a separate NGINX/Load-balancing server FQDN as hostname.

 - This will be considered your "primary" server for the sake of this documentation.

 - A separate NGINX server is necessary, because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page, when using a hostname other than what is in the certificates.
 For example, if I used c1.gluu.info as my host and copied that to a second server (e.g. c2.gluu.info), the process of accessing the site on c2.gluu.info, even with replication, will fail authentication, due to hostname conflict.
 So if c1 failed, you couldn't access the Gluu web GUI anymore.

 - Now for the rest of the servers in the cluster, [Download the Gluu packages](https://gluu.org/docs/ce/3.1.1/installation-guide/install/), but don't run `setup.py` yet.

 - We want to copy the `/install/community-edition-setu/setup.properties.last` file from this first install to the other servers as `setup.properties` so we have the exact same configurations.
 (Here I have ssh access to my other server outisde the Gluu chroot)